drupal-graphql-compose/documentation/features/image-styles.md

 > :fire: Enable the **graphql_compose_image_style** module.

-- Visit `/admin/config/media/image-styles`
+- Navigate to the `GraphQL Compose Settings` page at `/admin/config/graphql_compose`
-- Next to the style you want to expose: Select `Edit`
+- Select the `Image style` tab
-- Down the bottom select the `GraphQL` fieldset
+- Select the entity bundle you want to enable.
 - Click `Enable GraphQL`

 ## What it is